v0.5.0

 • Re-sorts when sort configurations change

-• Works seamlessly with other features like pagination
+• Works seamlessly with other plugins like pagination